NGWPC/ngencerf-server/README.md

 # Access to AWS
+This needs to be done if you are running on AWS Workspace

 Some endpoints require access to AWS and therefore you must update your credentials.
 The credentials only last a few hours, so be prepared to refresh them at least once a day.
 Follow instructions here: https://confluence.nextgenwaterprediction.com/display/NGWPC/Accessing+S3+Bucket+Programmatically+or+through+AWS+CLI,